 “But the dead—”

 “I asked you to write me a bestseller, and — boy! — did you deliver!
 I love it!
-The people love it!
+People love it!
 The money’s rolling in!
 Listen — Bally — I am not recalling the book.”
 He jabbed a copy of the book with his pudgy fingers.
 “This thing is solid gold.”

-Baldahr had quite literally spelled out ancient spells, thus giving power to dark forces; these were then printed out thousands of times.
-Which gave even further power to the aforementioned dark forces; these words were then read by a sizeable percentage of the population, thus giving more power to the now-flourishing dark forces; which were often quoted aloud to friends and family (sometimes to the tune of, “Hey, honey, listen to this!”), giving even more power to the already-empowered dark forces that were now in full bloom.
+Baldahr had written out ancient incantations.
+This gave power to dark forces.
+These spells were then printed out thousands of times.
+Which gave even further power to the aforementioned dark forces.
+These words were then read by a sizeable percentage of the population.
+Which afforded more strength to the empowered dark forces.
+They were often quoted aloud to friends and family — “Hey, honey, listen to this!” — which gave even more power to the dark forces, now in full bloom.

 In the end, Baldahr rectified the issue in the only way he knew how.

-By writing a book.
+With a book.

 A sequel, of sorts.